Projects are made up of tasks. Lots of them. Staying on top of your tasks as a team is so important if you want to hit your project deadlines.

-If you pick a task management app from the App Store, chances are it will organise your tasks in one big list.
+If you pick a task management app from the App Store, chances are it will organize your tasks in one big list.

-You need a task management method – a way of categorising tasks logically so that you can group and filter them, and ideally the option to group tasks together.
+You need a task management method — a way of categorizing tasks logically so that you can group and filter them, and ideally the option to group tasks together.

-One way of doing that is to bundle billable and non-billable hours, but any categorisation method that works for you will help you keep track of the work.
+One way of doing that is to bundle billable and non-billable hours, but any categorization method that works for you will help you keep track of the work.